 India In April: Weather & Travel Tips

-With winter firmly behind us and the warmth of summer on the horizon, April invites travellers to experience India's diverse weather palette.
+With winter firmly behind us and the warmth of summer on the horizon, April invites travelers to experience India's diverse weather palette.
 From the arid deserts of Rajasthan to the cool retreats of Darjeeling, this month presents a captivating mix of climates and adventures.
 Here’s our guide to the weather in India in April.

 Jagdish Temple, Udaipur, India © Shutterstock